Frontiers reaches 6.4 on Journal Impact Factors

 Precision treatments comprise pharmacological inhibitors that target a specific genetic defect or a particular pathway, but may also include therapies targeting a specific cell population, such as immunotherapies.
 All of these approaches exploit defined vulnerabilities of a particular disease to maximize the therapeutic window.

 The mission of this section is to provide a platform for novel approaches, which optimize the precision of diagnosis and treatment that will ultimately allow us to tailor treatments for each individual patient.

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, Emerging Sources Citation Index, CLOCKSS

 PMCID: all published articles receive a PMCID

-Precision Medicine welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Editorial, Erratum, Focused Review, Frontiers Commentary, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Precision Medicine welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Editorial, Erratum, Focused Review, Frontiers Commentary, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.